 How To Play Narrative

-You can never have enough quick, passive forms of puzzles which you can whip out at a moments notice.
+You can never have enough quick, passive forms of puzzles that you can whip out at a moments notice.

-In advance, prepare one or more sets of cards which feature a unique series of words on them.
-Each set of words when correctly aligned in a circle, will form a series of familiar phrases with every pair of neighbouring words.
+In advance, prepare one or more sets of cards that feature a unique series of words on them.
+Each set of words when correctly aligned in a circle will form a series of familiar phrases with every pair of neighbouring words.

 For example (listed in correct order):